How To Do Plyometrics For Basketball Players: Simple Plyo Exercises Get SHOCKING Results

 Other popular jump programs such as the all-time best seller The Jump Manual overload the prescribed box jump exercises with resistance, usually in the form of dumbbells or weighted vests.

 Vertical jumps with only body weight will get great results for beginners but ultimately vertical jump progress will plateau.
-In order to jump higher you must challenge the power producing properties of the jumping muscles.
+If you really want to jump higher you must challenge the power producing properties of the jumping muscles.

 FIND THE PERFECT JUMP PROGRAM FOR YOU